-Who the heck are you?
+- Who the hell are you?

-Why are you doing this?
+- Why are you doing this?

 I was rather surprised to find out that not only was HHS only going to be releasing their enrollment data on a monthly basis, but the data being provided by the major news outlets seemed to be scattershot at best.
 Yes, there were plenty of numbers being released, but no one seemed to be doing so on a regular, consistent, state-by-state basis.
 There was a lot of great reporting being done, but I could only find a couple of others that were tracking the actual data daily, so I decided to do so myself.

-So, this wasn't your idea originally?
+- So, this wasn't your idea originally?

 Not at all.
 I was actually inspired by a guy named Aaron Strauss, who had set up a Google spreadsheet to track the numbers.
 I set up my own version and beefed it up with additional data to give a more complete picture.
 Eventually Mr. Strauss abandoned his own effort, but I applaud him for getting the ball rolling.
 There was also a similar project started by The Advisory Board Company, but they abandoned their project in early November.
 There was also an organization opposed to the ACA called "Enroll Maven" which launched a website to do something similar, but that was only for the first Open Enrollment Period, and they've long since closed up shop.

-Are you a professional statistician or analyst?
+- Are you a professional statistician or analyst?

-Are you a doctor, nurse, pharmacist, orderly or other type of healthcare industry worker?
+- Are you a doctor, nurse, pharmacist, orderly or other type of healthcare industry worker?

-What do you really think of the Affordable Care Act?
+- What do you really think of the Affordable Care Act?

 I think it's a huge, cumbersome, insanely overcomplicated law that creates a ton of headaches.